Written by Shannon,

 Research has shown that teletherapy can be just as effective as therapy in person.
 There are numerous advantages to teletherapy.
 For example, you do not need to spend time and money traveling to in-person appointments.
 You can meet with your therapist when it is convenient for you and in the comfort of your own home.

 With Brightside, you can attend therapy appointments remotely.
-Since diagnosing depression and anxiety doesn’t require blood work or physical evaluations, you can get the treatment you deserve in a convenient and seamless way in a relaxing setting of your choice.
-In conjunction with taking medication, this will all help to get you the right support to fit your individual needs.
+You can get the treatment you deserve in a convenient and seamless way in a relaxing setting of your choice.
+In conjunction with taking medication, this can help you access the support right for your needs.

-Telemedicine and telepsychiatry has come a long way, and being able to seek mental health treatment by using your phone or laptop is useful for many different reasons such as being able to seek help without fear of being stigmatized.
+Telemedicine and telepsychiatry has come a long way, and being able to seek mental health treatment by using your phone or laptop is useful for many different reasons such as being able to seek help from the privacy of anywhere without fear of being stigmatized.

 Telepsychiatry works in a very similar way to a traditional psychiatric consultation, the only difference is that you aren’t actually face to face.
-During your first session, you’ll still answer the same questions and can even be prescribed medications to be delivered directly to you.
+During your first session, you’ll still answer the same questions and may be prescribed medications to be delivered directly to you.

 Antidepressants may work great for you on their own, but utilizing a combination method with medication and therapy is the most effective way to go.
 Taking advantage of the convenience of telepsychiatry is a great way to ensure you have the correct medication to treat your depression and anxiety.